-Privacy apps will become essential to you as 2019 approaches especially since multiple data privacy scandals rocked 2018.
-This year has experienced high profile security breaches and hacks making privacy a security concern for both Android and iOS users.
+Privacy and data security is becoming a major concern for both Android and iOS users.
 It’s not just about emails but all of our data including browser history.
-It’s now imperative to keep your data safe from either prying eyes to would-be hackers.
+It’s now imperative to keep your data safe from prying eyes and would-be hackers.

 “Arguing that you don’t care about the right to privacy because you have nothing to hide is no different than saying you don’t care about free speech because you have nothing to say.”

 To stay safe when texting or emailing family, friend or work colleague, you’ll need to download apps that offer end-to-end encryption – this means your message or email can’t be intercepted or decrypted, only the sender and receiver can read it.

 Signal and WhatsApp have end-to-end encryption and both do their job very well.
 In case of a security breach, the Facebook-owned chat app is going to have more information or metadata(numbers contacted over WhatsApp, when and for how long, IP addresses and phone identifiers associated with a person) about you in their storage, unlike Signal.

 If you want a chat app that no random person or the government can see in any way or shape, then, Signal is the privacy-friendly app for you.
 It has plenty of features, some of which are subdued.
 It’s much simpler than WhatsApp and this is to keep your privacy and data secure.